mozilla/irlpodcast/content/episodes/2025-06-17-S08E01-we-found-love-in-an-ai-place.md

     Love is intimate.
 It's private.
 It's human.
 So naturally tech companies see it as a money-maker.
 Host Bridget Todd uncovers the algorithmic racism and bias built into most popular dating apps, and meets the people who are coming up with better alternatives.

-    [Apryl Williams](https://aprylwilliams.com/) interviewed more than 100 dating app users for her book "Not My Type: Automating Sexual Racism in Online Dating" and learned a lot about race-based discrimination in dating algorithms.
+    [Apryl Williams](https://aprylwilliams.com/) interviewed more than 100 dating app users for her book "Not My Type-Automating Sexual Racism in Online Dating" and learned a lot about race-based discrimination in dating algorithms.

     After he was diagnosed with Autism and ADHD early in the pandemic, [Jamie Johnston](https://www.linkedin.com/in/jamiejohnston9033/?originalSubdomain=uk) founded [Mattr](https://www.mattr.social/), a dating app where neurodiversity is celebrated and people have a less addictive algorithmic dating experience.